How the eye works

 - Around a quarter of UK adults are short-sighted which tends to develop in the early teens

-Myopia can be corrected by corrective lenses, spectacles or contact lenses, by laser vision correction such as SMILE, LASIK or ASA and by ICL surgery.
+Myopia can be corrected by corrective lenses, spectacles or contact lenses, by laser eye surgery such as SMILE, LASIK or ASA and by ICL surgery.
 When performing cataract surgery or RLE we will also take into account myopia so that this can also be corrected at the same time as lens replacement.

 What is Hyperopia (long or far-sightedness)?